OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

                of VIRTUALADDRESSLIMIT in CONFIG.SYS will be used (actual for later OS/4 kernels only, where VIRTUALADDRESSLIMIT is absent).

- * VIEWMEM   - open memory editor just before starting of kernel (when it loaded and ready to launch).
+ * VIEWMEM   - open memory editor just before starting the kernel (when it loaded and ready to launch).

    In  OS2LDR.INI  keys  CTRLN,  DBPORT,  DBCARD,  NOAF,  BAUDRATE, UNZALL,